 Building Fairer Workplaces

-People Like Us Icon 1 is an award-winning Icon 5 not-for-profit Icon 4 dedicated to supporting Icon 3 UK professionals Icon 2 from minority ethnic backgrounds.
+People Like Us Icon 1 is an award-winning Icon 5 not-for-profit Icon 4 championing ethnic minority talent Icon 3 until workplaces reflect Icon 2 the world they serve.

 We are a community and a movement.
 Since 2019, People Like Us has brought together thousands of professionals, delivered mentoring programmes, shaped industry conversations, and championed legislative change.
-Backed by leading brands and driven by lived experience, our mission is to ensure that equity is not an afterthought but the foundation of every workplace.
+By connecting, developing and championing ethnic minority talent – and holding organisations and government to account – our mission is to make genuine workplace equity a reality across the UK.

 Our Partners Icon 4